sabiinsearch/learnings/Iot Learnings/README.md

   2. Right click the downloaded file and check mark executable properties under permissions

+_*** Note ***_
+    Ubuntu 22.04 will no longer ship with the libfuse2 package by default.
+The AppImage distribution (and more generally, all existing AppImage's) are built expecting libfuse2 support.
+This means that AppImage's will not run on Ubuntu 22.04 by default.

+    The user would have to manually run:

+    sudo apt install libfuse2*

+    prior to executing any AppImage.

 ## To learning BLE with nrf52840 dongle
   1.  click  https://www.novelbits.io/nrf52840-usb-dongle-tutorial-3/